Examinations and Grading

 ADA Student Accommodations and Additional Time for ESL International Students

-A student with documented disabilities must first request accommodations through the University of Denver Disability Services Program (DSP).
-DSP reviews and approves all documentation and accommodations.
-Students can find the DSP handbook and forms at https://www.du.edu/studentlife/disability-services/index.html
+A student with documented disabilities must first request accommodations through AccessibleDU: Student Disability Services (SDS).
+SDS reviews and approves all documentation and accommodations.
+Students can find the SDS handbook and forms here.

-Students who receive accommodations should meet with a staff member in the Office of Student Affairs at the beginning of the academic year, or upon discovery of the disability, to discuss how their accommodations are administered in the law school needed accommodations.
+Students who receive accommodations should meet with a staff member in the Office of Student Affairs upon receiving accommodations from SDS to discuss how their accommodations are administered in the law school.

 For those approved for 50% additional time: